amycommits/tech_for_justice/README.md

 Succeed WITH a Criminal History Record.
 This is a resource to assist users in succeeding with a criminal record.

-## MVP Goals for DC HackForGood the weekend
+## MVP Goals for DC HackForGood weekend
 - Make it look like a webapp
 - User authentication
 - Start testing